 What is a Good Attrition Rate?

-A good attrition rate is 10-13 percent annually for most industries.
+According to the expert, A good attrition rate is 10% to 13% annually for most industries.
 This means some turnover is natural without disrupting the organization too much.
-However the ideal rate can vary by industry, company size and organization goals.
+However, the ideal rate can vary by industry, company size and organization goals.

 - Tech and IT Services: 10-15 percent